 Mobile phones are everywhere in Viet Nam and Wi-Fi is ubiquitous.
 Mobile phones will be required for all Peace Corps Volunteers as part of their emergency plan.
 Volunteers may choose to bring their own phone to use during service.
 They should make sure that these devices are “unlocked.”

 Viet Nam ranks 16th in the world in terms of internet users.
 Affordable services have made it easier for users to access the internet.
 Wireless internet access is readily available in most places, although the connection speed and consistency may be of varying quality.
 Volunteers may wish to subscribe to a virtual private network prior to their arrival in Viet Nam.
-Regardless, Volunteers should not assume privacy in regards to their internet and social media usage while in Viet Nam.
+Regardless, Volunteers should not assume privacy in regard to their internet and social media usage while in Viet Nam.

 Housing and Site Location